 Apprenticeships are available at different levels from intermediate to degree level and have different entry requirements depending on apprenticeship and industry sector.
-The current minimum wage for an apprentice is £4.81 per hour - although many employers pay more with the average weekly take home pay for an apprentice being £170.
+There is a minimum wage for apprentices (GOV.UK), although many employers pay more than this.
 You will be expected to work a minimum of 30 hours per week but will get at least 20 days of paid holiday during the year plus bank holidays!